-Although it was silly to be fearful of a turkey, we can have real problems and difficulties which tower over us.
-We do not have to face these issues on our own.
+Although I did face the turkey on my own, we do not have to face life’s problems on our own.
 God promises to be with us.

-Looking back this past year, how have you been intimidated by a situation or a person in your life?
-Where has it, or he or she, overshadowed you with fear?
+Are you intimidated by a situation or a person in your life?
+Is it, or he or she, overshadowing you with fear?